micro/micro/docs/reference/README.md

 ##### Secrets

 The config also supports secrets - values encrypted at rest.
-This helps in case of leaks, be it a security one or an accidental copypaste.
+This helps in case of leaks, be it a security one or an accidental copy paste.

 They are fairly easy to save: